-Reimbursement Information for Diagnostic Ultrasound Procedures1 Completed with a Vscan Family Pocket Sized Ultrasound Device by Primary Care Physicians gehealthcare.com
+Reimbursement Information for Diagnostic Ultrasound Procedures Completed with a Vscan Family Pocket Ultrasound Device1

 This overview addresses coding, coverage, and payment for diagnostic ultrasound procedures performed with pocket-sized ultrasound visualization tools in the general practitioner and family practice physician office settings.2 A pocket-sized ultrasound is a small, battery-powered device that fits in a physician's pocket and is intended for use in performing focused, non-invasive diagnostic ultrasound imaging, to assist physicians with real-time, point-of-care visual information at the bedside.
 While this advisory focuses on Medicare program policies, these policies may also be applicable to selected private payers throughout the country.